fjl/geas/README.md

 		push 1
 		push 2
 		%StoreSum  ;; calling global macro defined in lib.evm

+### #assemble

+For contract constructors and advanced CALL constructions, it can be necessary to include sub-program bytecode as-is.
+The `#assemble` directive can do this for you.

+Using `#assemble` runs the assembler on the specified file, and includes the resulting bytecode into the current program.
+Labels of the subprogram will start at offset zero.
+Unlike with `#include`, global definitions of the subprogram are not imported.

+		;; copy subprogram to memory
+		push @.end - @.begin   ; [size]
+		push @.begin           ; [offset, size]
+		push 128               ; [dest, offset, codesize]
+		codecopy               ; []

+	.begin:
+	#assemble "subprogram.eas"
+	.end

 [^1]: Under no circumstances must it be called the geth assembler.